larrikin-coder/Saraswati-AI/README.md

-cd front
+npm start
-npm run dev
+no need for seprate start